olkeakavitacite/EQP_Anomaly/README.md

 # EQP_Anomaly
 Exile RPG Stalker style project Credits Free for all use in Exilemod.com

 Installation:

 1) Soft Need: pbomanager, notepad++ or farmanager

 2) You need:

-а) Unpack you mission file Exile.Altis.pbo use pbomanager б) Create Folder Anomaly like /Exile.Altis/Anomaly в) Copy file  gravy.sqf , quest.sqf ,detect.sqf, and any anomaly sound like this https://yadi.sk/d/zWnh3GrLmnvb3 with name: anm.ogg in /Exile.Altis/Anomaly folder. г) Insert in you Desctription.ini link to ogg sound:
+а) Unpack you mission file Exile.Altis.pbo use pbomanager

+б) Create Folder Anomaly like /Exile.Altis/Anomaly

+в) Copy file  gravy.sqf , quest.sqf ,detect.sqf, and any anomaly sound like this https://yadi.sk/d/zWnh3GrLmnvb3 with name: anm.ogg in /Exile.Altis/Anomaly folder

+г) Insert in you Desctription.ini link to ogg sound:

 class CfgSounds